 - 9. This action arises from the FDA's decision to deny a citizen petition filed by Sheller.
 The citizen petition requested the FDA to require a change in the labeling for the Risperdal Drugs, which are second-generation atypical anti-psychotic mediations, and to revoke the Risperdal Drugs' pediatric indication. - 10.
 The citizen petition also requested that the FDA review certain confidential documents that establish the danger of the Risperdal Drugs.
-Sheller has obtained these confidential documents in the course of representing its clients in other litigation, but cannot produce them to the FDA because they are subject to confidentiality and protective orders in those cases.
-Sheller's citizen petition requested that the FDA obtain those confidential documents directly from Johnson & Johnson ("J&J") and its subsidiary Janssen ("Janssen"), the manufacturer of Risperdal®, or instruct J&J and Janssen to release Sheller from the confidentiality orders so that Sheller may submit the confidential documents to the FDA itself. - 11.
+Sheller has obtained these confidential documents in the course of representing its clients in other litigation, but was unable to produce them directly to the FDA because they were subject to confidentiality and protective orders in those cases.
+Sheller's citizen petition requested that the FDA request those confidential documents directly from Johnson & Johnson ("J&J") and its subsidiary Janssen ("Janssen"), the manufacturer of Risperdal®, or instruct J&J and Janssen to release Sheller from the confidentiality orders so that Sheller could submit the confidential documents to the FDA itself. - 11.
 The FDA denied Sheller's citizen petition without a hearing or meeting and without considering all the evidence that Sheller identified. - 12.
 The FDA's denial of the citizen petition was arbitrary, capricious, and an abuse of discretion for the reasons described in this Complaint.
 In particular, the FDA refused to review the confidential documents cited by Sheller, even though it permitted Janssen to make an ex parte submission of documents that Sheller only learned about through discovery in other litigation.

-- 13. The FDA's denial of the petition expressly refused to consider certain facts Sheller had submitted regarding the inadequate labeling of the Risperdal drugs. - 14.
-The FDA also gave no reason for its decision to deny Sheller's request for a hearing, and its denial of that request suggests that it fundamentally misunderstood the nature of the relief sought by Sheller. - 15.
+- 3. Sheller has represented plaintiffs injured by Risperdal® in two cases that have gone to trial after the FDA denied the Petition, and after Sheller's original Complaint was filed in this case.
+A number of the confidential documents have only now become public through those trials.
+Janssen had concealed them from the FDA during the pendency of the Petition.
+As described below, the now-public information in those documents demonstrates the error in the FDA's decision not to modify the Risperdal Drugs' labeling.
+Further, testimony in those trials has established that key information about the safety of the Risperdal Drugs was never provided to the FDA. - 14.
+The FDA's denial of the petition also expressly refused to consider certain facts Sheller had submitted regarding the inadequate labeling of the Risperdal drugs. - 15.
+The FDA also gave no reason for its decision to deny Sheller's request for a hearing, and its denial of that request suggests that it fundamentally misunderstood the nature of the relief sought by Sheller. - 16.
 The FDA's decision puts at risk numerous pediatric patients who are prescribed the Risperdal Drugs.
 The Risperdal Drugs cause increased levels of prolactin, which leads to a variety of side effects including the abnormal development of breasts in male patients (gynecomastia) and a variety of adverse effects on sexual development in patients of both sexes.
 These adverse effects are severe and long-lasting.